Gentisate 1,2-dioxygenase

-Thus, the two substrates of this enzyme are 2,5-dihydroxybenzoate and O_{2}, whereas its product is 3-maleylpyruvate.
+The two substrates of this enzyme are gentisic acid and oxygen.
+Oxidative ring cleavage gives 3-maleylpyruvic aicd.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on single donors with O_{2} as oxidant and incorporation of two atoms of oxygen into the substrate (oxygenases).
 The oxygen incorporated need not be derived from O_{2}.
 The systematic name of this enzyme class is gentisate:oxygen 1,2-oxidoreductase (decyclizing).
 Other names in common use include gentisate oxygenase, 2,5-dihydroxybenzoate dioxygenase, gentisate dioxygenase, and gentisic acid oxidase.
 This enzyme participates in tyrosine metabolism.
 It employs one cofactor, iron.